 This is very easy - all you have to do is to use the -p command line option.
 For example:

 vim -p file1 file2

-The following screenshot shows how the two files opened in single Vim window:
+The following screenshot shows how the two files opened in a single Vim window:

 As you can see, the files opened in different tabs.
-To switch from one tab to other, you can use the :bn and :bp commands while the editor is in the command mode.
+To switch from one tab to another, you can use the :bn and :bp commands while the editor is in command mode.